emrecanalsancak/AB_Testing/README.md

 # A/B Testing Analysis

 A/B testing, also known as split testing, is a method of comparing two versions of a webpage or app to determine which one performs better in terms of a specific goal or metric.
-In this analysis, we perform an A/B test on data related to ad impressions, clicks, purchases, and earnings.
-We aim to determine if there is a significant difference in the number of products purchased after users click on ads between the control and test groups.

 ## Data Variables